Responsibility and Policies of the University

 Information such as grades, financial records, and financial aid records may be released to parent(s) of Monmouth University students who are dependents of their parents as defined by the Internal Revenue Service (IRS).
 To establish parents' eligibility to receive such a disclosure, the University must first obtain a copy of the parents' most recent tax return (at least the first page where dependents are listed, the financial portions may be redacted).
 If you have any questions regarding proof of such dependency, you may contact Monmouth University's Office of the General Counsel at (732) 571-3598.
 The student may also elect to grant access to academic information such as grades, financial records, and financial aid records to their parent(s) by completing a "FERPA Waiver Release" form from their e-FORMS account which is accessible from the Monmouth University student portal, myMU.
 Students may also elect to grant their parent(s) or another person proxy access to their grade reports (view only) using the Grades Self-Service feature, which is also accessible from the student portal, myMU.

-A copy of Student Records Policies and Procedures for Monmouth University, developed in support of the Family Educational Rights and Privacy Act, may be obtained at the Office of the Registrar, Wilson Hall, Room 208, or from the Registrar's FERPA Policy web page.
+A copy of Student Records Policies and Procedures for Monmouth University, developed in support of the Family Educational Rights and Privacy Act, may be obtained from the Office of the General Counsel's Web page.

 The following information may be released by the University without the student's permission unless the student states that they do not want their directory information released.
 The student must submit this request using the FERPA - Do Not Disclose e-FORM.
 The "Do Not Disclose" will remain in place indefinitely unless the student submits a written request to have it removed.

 - Degrees and awards received at Monmouth University

 - Major field of study

 - Student's name